Jayson Molumby: Initial loan

 On Friday 27 August 2021, Molumby signed with EFL Championship club West Bromwich Albion on loan until the end of the season, with a view to a permanent transfer.
 He made his debut on 28 September, coming on as an 81st-minute substitute replacing captain Jake Livermore in the 4–0 away win over Cardiff City.
 Molumby made his first start on his fourth appearance on 20 October, playing 79 minutes of the eventual 2–1 away defeat at Swansea City.
 Three days later, he made his second start for The Baggies where he played the whole match of the 3–0 home win over Bristol City.
 On 26 November, Molumby was sent off for the first time in his career for a second bookable offence in the 0–0 home draw against Nottingham Forest.
 He scored his first goal for The Baggies on 22 February 2022, his second career goal, putting Albion in front, however Middlesbrough fought back and won 2–1 at the Riverside Stadium.

 Permanent signing

-On 4 May 2022, Molumby signed for The Baggies on a permanent deal agreeing a three-year contract with the club with the deal officially going through on 1 July.
+On 4 May 2022, Molumby signed for the Baggies on a permanent deal agreeing a three-year contract with the club with the deal officially going through on 1 July.

 He scored his first goal of the season on 14 January 2023, smashing home the equaliser after coming from 2–0 down before going on to win 3–2 away at Luton Town.
+On 15 April, Molumby scored his first career brace, scoring the equaliser and then the winner within 10 minutes in the 2–1 away win over Stoke City.